-Figure 14 shows a semi-log plot of the 2n and Cs activity ingestion rate histories for adults on Rongelap.
-A smooth curve was drawn between points, and the appearance of an increasing 137 Cs ingestion rate during the 1960's indicates the possibility of another contaminating event.
+Figure 14 shows a semi-log plot of the 65 Zn and 137 Cs activity ingestion rate histories for adults on Rongelap.
+A curve was drawn between points, and the appearance of an increasing 137 Cs ingestion rate during the 1960's indicated the possibility of another contaminating event.
 The Hardtack Phase I series was conducted just prior to the observed increase in the curve and fallout from the Cactus, Yellow Wood, and Hickory experiments detonated at Bikini and Enewetak would have reached Rongelap.
 However, several observations fail to support the conclusion that recontamination was significant.
-These are as follows: 1) the increase in 137 Cs ingestion rate was not in conjunction with an increase of 65 Zn; however, since 65 Zn is an activation product it may have not been produced in the same proportions.
-2) The peak 137 Cs body-burden at Utirik occurred nearly three years after the initiating event, Castle BRAVO, while the peak body-burden at Rongelap followed six years after the potentially contaminating experiments of the Hardtack series in 1958.
+These are as follows: 1) the increase in 137Cs ingestion rate was not in conjunction with an increase of 65 Zn; however, since 65 Zn is an activation product it may have not been produced in the same proportions.
+2) The peak 137Cs body burden at Utirik occurred nearly three years after the initiating event, Castle BRAVO, while the peak body burden at Rongelap followed six years after the potentially contaminating experiments of the Hardtack series in 1958.
 3) The activity ingestion rate at Utirik demonstrated a continuously declining pattern versus the humped pattern observed at Rongelap.
 This occurred even though there was an equal external exposure rate history following the Hardtack series as measured by the U.S. Public Health Service on both Rongelap and Utirik (Un59).
 4) The peak exposure rate on Rongelap following the Hardtack series was 10,000 times less than the peak exposure rate following BRAVO.
-These facts suggest that the Hardtack series was not a major factor influencing the Rongelap body-burden patterns.
-Thus it is assumed that persons with body-burdens significantly different from the mean body-burden for the population caused the extent of variation reported.
-On the basis of these observations, a smooth description of the body-burden and activity ingestion rate was adopted and a declining continuous uptake model was used to generate the curves in Figures 7 and 8.
+These facts suggest that the Hardtack series was not a major factor influencing the Rongelap body burden patterns.
+Thus it is postulated that body burden variations were caused by travel away from the atoll or sickness and other factors.
+Regardless of the cause of individual differences from the mean, a smooth description of the body burden and activity ingestion rate for the population could be adopted.
+On this basis a declining continuous uptake model was used.